ckan/losser/README.markdown

   fields while ignoring others
-* And it can *transform* the objects - renaming and reordering fields, truncating and formatting values, combining multiple values into lists, deduplicating, etc.
+* And it can *transform* the objects - renaming and reordering fields, truncating and formatting values, combining multiple values into lists, deduplicating, etc
-* Losser can be used on the command line or as a Python module.
+* Losser can be used on the command line or as a Python module

 Originally created for
 [ckanapi-exporter](https://github.com/ckan/ckanapi-exporter).